ABOUT THE LOST PERSON VIDEO INSTALLATION:

 ‘Lost Person’ is a moving image installation, designed to embody this struggle.
 The character we are introduced to is screaming out for help, but his words are muted.
 His voice has been taken away, and our only means of hearing him is through the subtitles that appear silently at the bottom of the screen.
 He is is another lost person.

 We hear British sitcom style characters with canned laughter showing a dark side of British society.
-The film suggests an underlying dislike for the vulnerable.
+The film suggests an underlying disdain for the vulnerable.
 Their comedic nature is awkward and uncomfortable to listen to, as if they are there to taunt the man on the screen.
 We ask, are the voices real or are they a figment of the man’s imagination?
 Is this juxtaposition of comedy and suffering intended to mock and humiliate?
 We hear life carrying on outside his window, whilst the character is in isolation.
 The installation incites us to examine and understand the harsh nature of mental health, as we sit helplessly on the sideline.